 Q: When is the competition deadline?

 A: All materials are due by February 15, 2022, 11:59 p.m.
 EST. Once you register via this site, you may log in and edit your competition entry as many times as you like until the deadline.

 A: The jury will be looking for evidence of serious consideration of the Design Brief, especially the Specific Design Guidelines section.
 In addition, they will keep in mind the elements of all innovative design in the 21st century: systems thinking, sustainable methods and materials, excellence of aesthetic expression, technological innovation; and the economic potential of your idea.

 Q: When will you announce the winner, and how will the winner be notified?

-A: The winner(s) and runners-up will be notified on February 24, 2017.
-They will be announced publicly in February 2017.
+A: The winner(s) and runners-up will be notified and announced publicly in March.

 Q: Are there any consolation prizes?